rashedkarnoub661-cyber/tech-jobs-analyzer/README.md

 The Gemini API key must not be hard-coded in the application or notebook.

-Set it as an environment variable:
+Set it as an environment variable.

 Linux / macOS
 export GEMINI_API_KEY="your-api-key"